flutter/flutter/specs/style.md

     //  - assign the next bit to the property
     //  - if there's no bits left, throw
-    // set the bit on this StyleValueResolverSettings's dependencies bitfield }
+    // set the bit on this StyleValueResolverSettings's dependencies bitfield Array<PropertyHandle> getDependencies();
+    // returns an array of the PropertyHandle values for the bits that are set in dependencies

+  attribute any state; // initially null, can be set to store value for this RenderNode/property pair
+    // for example, TransitioningColorStyleValue would store
+    //    {
+    //      initial: /* color at time of transition */,
+    //      target: /* color at end of transition */,
+    //      start: /* time at start of transition */,
+    //    }
+    // ...which would enable it to update appropriately, and would also
+    // let other transitions that come later know that you were half-way
+    // through a transition so they can shorten their time accordingly }

 class Property : StyleNode {